Summer time in Europe: Effects of Brexit

+Renewed efforts

-The legislative proposal was assigned to the European Parliament's Committee on Transport and Tourism (TRAN) and on the 26th of March, 2021 TRAN issued a statement urging the Council to speed up their work.
+The legislative proposal was assigned to the European Parliament's Committee on Transport and Tourism (TRAN) and, on 26 March 2021, TRAN issued a statement urging the Council to speed up their work.

 On 23 October 2025, the EU Parliament held a debate in a plenary session on the discontinuation of seasonal changes of time.
-All members agreed that Summer Time should stop, though no dates where given.
+All speakers, representing the Commission and several parliamentary groups and national delegations agreed that “seasonal changes of time” should stop, though no dates were given.